JacksonBurns/astartes/paper.md

 Second, we do not use ensembling here; however, this is another established method to improve model predictions [@yang2019analyzing; @dietterich2000ensemble].
 Finally, we do not co-train with the reaction enthalpy, which often improves model performance and is not an unexpected observation given that a reaction’s enthalpy is often correlated to its barrier height (e.g. Evans-Polanyi relationships [@evans1938inertia]). % Bell-Evans- Polanyi (BEP)-type correlations.14,20,21  from https://pubs.acs.org/doi/pdf/10.1021/acs.jcim.2c01502

-# Resusability
+# Related Software

 In the machine learning space, `astartes` functions as a drop-in replacement for the ubiquitous `train_test_split` from scikit-learn [@scikit-learn], meaning that transitioning existing code to use this new methodology is as simple as modifying an `import` statement at the top of the file and then specifying an additional keyword parameter.
+In doing so, users can instantly become more rigorous in their ML modeling approach.

-Here is an example workflow using `train_test_split` taken from the `scikit-learn` documentation:
+Here is an example workflow using `train_test_split` taken from the `scikit-learn` documentation [@scikit-learn]:
 ```python
 import numpy as np
 from sklearn.model_selection import train_test_split